withastro/docs/src/pages/en/guides/content.md

 ### Markdown Authoring
 Markdown is a convenient syntax for writing rich text with basic formatting and common elements like headers, lists, and images.
+Astro has built-in support for Markdown files in your project.

-Create a new `.md` file within the `src/pages/` directory in your Astro repository, or bring in an existing markdown file.
-You can edit this directly in your code editor or use an external markdown editor.
-Some online Markdown editors like [StackEdit](https://stackedit.io/) or [Dillinger](https://dillinger.io) will even sync your work with your Astro repository stored on GitHub.
+Create and write a new `.md` file in your code editor or bring in an existing file written in your favorite Markdown editor.
+Some online Markdown editors like [StackEdit](https://stackedit.io/) and [Dillinger](https://dillinger.io) will even allow you to edit and sync your work with your Astro repository stored on GitHub.

 📚 Learn more about [writing Markdown content in Astro](/en/guides/markdown-content/).

 ### MDX Authoring
-If you add the MDX integration to your project, you can use `.mdx` files, which let you include JavaScript expressions and custom components within your Markdown content.
+If you add the MDX integration to your project, you can also write content using `.mdx` files, which let you include JavaScript expressions and custom components within your Markdown.
 This includes both static [Astro components](/en/core-concepts/astro-components/) and interactive [framework components](/en/core-concepts/framework-components/).
 Add UI elements such as a banner or an interactive carousel right in your text to turn your content into full-fledged web pages.

-Write `.mdx` files directly in your code editor, alongside your project files.
-You write text content in standard markdown, but have access to additional features that utilize JavaScript.
+Write and edit `.mdx` files directly in your code editor, alongside your project files.

 📚 Learn more about the [Astro official MDX integration](/en/guides/integrations-guide/mdx/).